KinGwaL/Api-Endpoint/README.md

 # Heroku Example - Api Endpoint (Node.js version)
 This simple project is for developer who want to create an mock api quickly for testing usage.
+In this demo, we will be looking at how to deploy your cool NodeJS app to Heroku.
+By the end of this demo, we will have a API Endpoint app running on a public domain that can be accessed by anyone.

 ## Setup Step
 1. Go to Heroku and sign up(https://signup.heroku.com/) an account